Saturday, January 10, 2026

 What made you brave, or reckless, enough to bring shadow work into the corporate world?

 Laughing: “Probably a good mix of both.
 Or neither.
-I think it’s a practice-what-you-preach thing more than anything.
-Part of me would love to do the normal, easily digestible leadership development work, because it’s scary and risky to put this in the forefront.
+I think it’s a practice what you preach more than anything.
+Part of me would love to do the normal, digestible leadership development work, because it’s scary and risky to put this in the forefront.
 What if people don’t get it?
-What if people think I’m weird?
-But this is what I speak, facilitate, and guide—meeting the parts that are terrified along with the deepest longings.
+What if they think it’s weird?
+But this is what I speak, facilitate, and guide, meeting the parts that are terrified along with the deepest longings.

 Isn’t “shadow work” just therapy language dressed up for business?
 How do you make it real for executives?